ilahuerta-IA/applied-ml-trading-transformer-eurusd/EXPERIMENTS.md

 | **30**         | **20** | **-3.1039 (Ep 19)**        | **0.000264**         | **0.000226**     | **0.000334**  |
 | 120            |   20   | -2.9704 (Ep 15)            | 0.000466             | 0.000337         | 0.000443      |

-*Note: The best-performing run with CONTEXT_LENGTH=30 (Test MAE 0.000207) is used as the final model, but the results above show a more typical run.*
+*Note: The results show multiple runs with CONTEXT_LENGTH=30, demonstrating slight variance due to the stochastic nature of training.
+The run with Test MAE 0.000207 was chosen as the champion for the subsequent experiments.*

 ### Conclusion (Context Length)
 The model with **`CONTEXT_LENGTH = 30`** achieved the best performance.
 For this high-frequency dataset, a shorter lookback window proved most effective, suggesting the most relevant predictive information is contained within the most recent 2.5 hours of data.
 This value was fixed for all subsequent experiments.